-that land, shall not be available for any subsequent application for the grant of a prospecting permit, mining claim, exploration permit, mineral development licence or mining lease unless and until approved by the Minister.
+that land, shall not be available for any subsequent application for the grant of a mining tenement unless and until approved by the Minister.

 (2) An approval of the Minister under subsection (1) may limit the type of application or grant that may be made in respect of the land specified in the approval and may stipulate the conditions under which applications therefor may be made.